-★ Passing the NYS Regents Algebra II Common Core exam is the capstone of three required for an Advanced Regents Diploma ⊗ Required: TI-83+, TI-84, or TI-84+ (preferred) Graphing Calculator
+★ Passing the NYS Regents Algebra II Common Core exam is the capstone of three required for an Advanced Regents Diploma ⊗ Required: TI-84+ Graphing Calculator

 Algebra II an upper-level math course and is a continuation and extension of Algebra I and Geometry.
 While developing the algebraic techniques that will be required of students who continue their study of mathematics, this course is also intended to continue developing alternative solution strategies and algorithms.
 Technology will provide students the means to address a problem situation to which they might not otherwise have access.
 Students will take the NYS Regents Algebra II Common Core exam in June.